tillbiskup/evedata/docs/architecture.rst

     :align: center

     Class hierarchy of the evefile.boundaries.evefile module, providing the facade for an eveH5 file.
 Currently, the basic idea is to inherit from the ``File`` entity and extend it accordingly, adding behaviour.

+.. admonition:: Points to discuss further (without claiming to be complete)

+    * Metadata from SCML file

+      There is more information available from the SCML file (and the measurement station/beam line description - but that is generally not available when reading eveH5 files if it is not contained in the SCML).
+How to map this to the respective metadata classes?
+Shall this be done here, or rather in the dataset subpackage?
+An argument in favour of the latter would be to keep up with the distinction HDF5/SCML.

+    * Information on the individual devices

+      Is there somewhere (*e.g.* in the SCML file) more information on the individual devices, such as the exact type and manufacturer for commercial devices?
+This might be relevant in terms of traceability of changes in the setup.

+      Looks like as of now there is no such information stored anywhere.
+It might be rather straight-forward to expand the SCML schema for this purpose, not affecting the GUI or engine (both do not care about this information).

 eveH5 module (resource)